stevebauman/WinPerm/README.md

 # WinPerm
 A Windows File / Folder Permission Parser.

+## Description

+WinPerm allows you to view the permissions on

 ## Requirements

+- PHP 5.5 or greater
 - `exec()` permissions
 - Access to the `icacls` command
 - A Windows hosted server

 ## Installation